songshenzong/log/readme.md

 'Debugbar' => Songshenzong\Log\Facade::class,
 ```

 The profiler is enabled by default, if you have app.debug=true.
-You can override that in the config (`debugbar.enabled`).
+You can override that in the config (`songshenzong.enabled`).